Almost 50 young people across Blackpool have been inspired by a pioneering programme.

-Up to 7,500 young people in Lancashire will benefit from programmes designed to enhance their digital skills as part of a £300,000 investment.
+Young people in Lancs will benefit from programmes designed to enhance digital skills.

-Pete Alger has been recognised in the Queen's birthday honour list 2021 for his service to young people in Cumbria and Lancashire.
+Pete has been recognised by the Queen for his service to young people in Cumbria and Lancashire.

-Celebration held for the Graduations of the Autumn NCS programme.
+Celebration held for the LMC Graduation of the Autumn NCS programme.

 Inspira and the Lancashire Skills Hub have won the national award for the Careers Hub of the Year.

-Traineeships with CUFC will be available in Carlisle this autumn.
-Read more to see how Inspira is helping develop the programme.
+Traineeships with CUFC will be available.
+Read more on how Inspira is helping develop the programme.

-On GCSE results day, impartial advice and apprenticeships are on offer from leading careers management and personal development charity Inspira.
+Impartial advice & apprenticeships are on offer from leading careers management charity Inspira.

 YouTube influencers dropped into Lakeside YMCA this week, find out what they think of NCS.